-What is printmaking exactly?
+What is printmaking?

 Desktop printers and what folks refer to as “art prints” have helped dilute the term printmaking, so it can be confusing.
 Printmaking refers to woodcuts, etchings, lithographs, screen prints, linocuts (remember these from middle school?), plus a slew of other types and variations.
 Printmakers consider these works to be original prints, as opposed to digital reproductions.
 Though printmaking is usually about making multiples—to confuse things there is a printmaking technique that only makes one print—the artist’s hand is involved in every one.

 Printmaking is a technical art form that’s harder to understand than painting, but since it’s so cool, it deserves its own festival.
 PrintAustin Collective is a non-profit organization that aims to educate folks on printmaking while helping to promote artists and galleries with the same goal.
 We hold our annual festival–(we named it after ourselves!)
 PrintAustin–from January 15 through February 15, where participating galleries showcase prints, as well as hold workshops, artist talks, and art happenings that our organization helps to promote.
-PrintAustin Collective organizes our own events, including The Contemporary Print and PrintEXPO where we seek participation from printmaking artists.
+As part of the festival, PrintAustin Collective hosts events including The Contemporary Print and PrintEXPO where we seek participation from printmaking artists.
 Are you an artist?
 Check out our Open Calls.

 For more information on printmaking, you can find a plethora of tutorials on YouTube, including the process video below of our board member Ben Munoz, printing one of his large scale woodcuts.
 Visit PrintAustin’s own YouTube channel filled with artist talks, demos, and panel discussions.

 To stay up to date with PrintAustin happenings, join our mailing list or connect with us on social media, links found at the bottom left of this page.
 You can also find interesting articles on our blog.